asumagic/kag-staging/modding.md

 The GUI is `tracy-profiler` (`.exe`).
 Run it and start a connection to the default localhost settings.

 Tracy is entirely disabled in KAG by default.
 You must pass the `profile` commandline argument to KAG on startup, e.g. `./KAG noautoupdate profile`.
 **Bear in mind this exposes a network socket.** You might not want to expose this to the internet.
-The `TRACY_ONLY_LOCALHOST=1` option can be used to restrict listening to a local port.
+The `TRACY_ONLY_LOCALHOST=1` environment variable can be used to restrict listening to a local port.
 If you want to profile a remote client or server, you could set up a VPN like tailscale and block the `8086` TCP port from the general internet with a firewall.

 ### Audio